sathishk-hub/ReactNative-Debug-Auto-Connect/README.md

                         adb shell input keyevent 19 19

-replace number of 19 as per your app Settings option position in menu
+replace number of 19 as per your app Settings option position in menu  from last item.

+If Settings position 3 from last then

+            adb shell input keyevent 19 19 19

 ```
+# Please ensure above point is satisfied as per your app in both files.